patterns/public-rest-api-demo/README.md

 # public-rest-api-demo
-public repo to attempt deploy to render (or heroku free tier) and also proof terraform aws too
+attempt deploy to render (or heroku free tier) and also proof terraform aws too

 ## dev notes